jeromecoupe/webstoemp/_posts/2015-07-15-craft-multilingual-websites-tips.md

 You can then use those variables in your templates like this `{% raw %}<html lang="{{ craft.config.currentLgg[craft.locale] }}">{% endraw %}`

-Here is an example of a general.php config file with three locales
+Here is an example of a general.php config file with three locales:

 {% highlight php startinline=true %}
 return array(